-You’re probably asking yourself a lot of questions.
+You probably have a lot of questions

-We’ve compiled answers to some of the most frequently asked questions and hope they’re helpful to you.
+Further below we’ve compiled answers to some of the most frequently asked questions and hope they’re helpful to you.

 For any cemetery related questions, please contact our Cemetery Manager.

 On average services are 60 to 70 minutes long.

 What am I going to be asked to do?

 There are no expectations.
 Please feel invited to participate as much or as little as you feel comfortable.

 Yes!
 There is a vibrant program for children ages 3 to 12.
 At the beginning of the service children are in the church with their families for about 10 to 15 minutes.
 After ‘Children’s Time’ the Sunday School teacher(s) invite them to join the children’s program in the Sunday School room of the church.

 If you prefer, there is a play mat and toys located in the church near the piano where children can play during the service.